frychicken/TestingEmojiPack/README.md

 ## Letters

-_gg and F is a must-have in gaming!_
+_F is a must-have in gaming, so is gg!_

 <img src="group/letters.png" alt="letters" width="500"/>